The Getty

 The hierarchy is organized into two major sections, document genres and information artifacts.

-• Under document genres are found terms that identify types of text or other intellectual content regardless of what type of physical artifact contains them.
+• Under document genres are found concept records that identify types of text or other intellectual content regardless of what type of physical artifact contains them.
 These items may be complete in themselves or parts of larger wholes (e.g., a calendar may exist independently or within an appointment book or elsewhere).

 • Document genres itself is organized into three categories.
 Under <document genres by form> are descriptors that indicate some particular manner in which the content of an informational item has been arranged (e.g., lists).
 Under <document genres by function> are descriptors that indicate a specific purpose for which the item was created (e.g., instructional materials).